nuxeo/doc.nuxeo.com-content/src/nxdoc/content-repository/cmis.md

 Several free clients for CMIS 1.1 are available.
 The best one is the [CMIS Workbench](http://chemistry.apache.org/java/developing/tools/dev-tools-workbench.html), part of OpenCMIS.

-And of course you can use the [Chemistry libraries](http://chemistry.apache.org/) to produce your own client (Java, Python, PHP, .NET).
+And of courseyou can use the [Chemistry libraries](http://chemistry.apache.org/) to produce your own client (Java, Python, PHP, .NET).
 Documentation and sample for using OpenCMIS libraries can be found on the [OpenCMIS developer wiki](http://chemistry.apache.org/java/developing/index.html) with also [example code](http://chemistry.apache.org/java/examples/index.html) and [how-to guides](http://chemistry.apache.org/java/how-to/index.html).

 ### From Java Code Within a Nuxeo Component